ankane/shorts/Learn-Data-Science.md

 # Learn Data Science

 R and Python are two popular languages for data science.
+We use both at [Instacart](https://www.instacart.com).

-**This is a short guide to learning R.**
+**This is a short guide for R.**

 It’s quick and everything is completely free.
 Follow in order for a smoother ride.